Chambal (region): Ravines of Chambal

-The ravines of Chambal were infamously known in India as a region favored by the lawless.
-Many renowned dacoits, or bandits, such as Phoolan Devi maintained hideouts in the ravines of Chambal.
+The ravines of Chambal were known in India as a region favored by the lawless.
+Many renowned dacoits, or bandits, such as Phoolan Devi maintained hideouts in the region.
 The reasons for dacoit activity in the Chambal valley are disputed.
 It may be feudal exploitation of those in the region prompted some to take to arms.
 The area was underdeveloped and poor, so banditry posed significant economic incentives.
 Yet many gangs operating in the valley were composed of higher-caste and wealthy individuals, suggesting that feudalism is only a partial explanation (Bhaduri, 1972; Khan, 1981; Jatar, 1980; Katare, 1972).
 Furthermore, traditional honour codes and blood feuds would drive some into criminality.

 In Chambal, organized crime controlled much of the countryside from the time of the British Raj up to the early 2000s, with the police offering high rewards for the most notorious bandit chiefs.
 The criminals regularly targeted local businesses, though they preferred to kidnap wealthy people, and demand ransom from their relatives - cutting off fingers, noses, and ears to pressure them into paying high sums.
 Many dacoity also posed as social bandits toward the local poor, paying medical bills and funding weddings.One ex-dacoit described his own criminal past by claiming that "I was a rebel.
 I fought injustice."
 Following intense anti-banditry campaigns by the Indian Police, highway robbery was almost completely eradicated in the early 2000s.
-Nevertheless, Chambal is still popularly believed to be unsafe and bandit-infested by many Indians.
+Nevertheless, Chambal is still commmonly believed to be unsafe and bandit-infested by many Indians.
 One police officer noted that the fading of the dacoity was also due to social changes, as few young people were any longer willing to endure the harsh life as a highway robber in the countryside.
 Instead, they prefer to join crime groups in the city, where life is easier.